 - Four 1.6 MW Caterpillar generators

 - 24-V DC battery system, including all power and control wiring

 - New gas monitoring system

 - All building lighting and controls

 - Furnished and installed the piping for 4 Caterpillar generators, which have become the prototype installation in other GM facilities.

-The gas created by decomposing waste is routed through eight miles of pipe to the General Motors plant.
+The gas created by decomposing waste is routed through eight miles of pipe to the GM plant.
 The gas then goes through four 20-cylinder combustible engines that are fitted with generators to produce electricity.